Midstate Trail (Massachusetts): Hiking the trail

 While the trail is often blazed with simple yellow triangles, some blazes (especially at turns) include the website address and a hiker icon.

-The Midstate Trail passes through the cow tunnel under U.S. Route 20.

 The Midstate Trail is blazed with yellow triangles.
 The trail is regarded as easy hiking, with occasional steep and rugged sections.
 Most of the route is no more than a mile or two (as the crow flies) from a public road.

 Potential hazards and annoyances along the Midstate Trail include biting and stinging insects and poison ivy.
 Lyme disease, borne by deer ticks, has become an increasing problem throughout southern New England since the 1990s.
 Venomous snakes are considered nearly (perhaps totally) extinct in Worcester County.
 The trail does pass through black bear habitat, although problems with bears are extremely rare (though not unheard of).
 Skunks, porcupines, and raccoons are common during the evening.
 Because some of the water sources flow through populated areas or farms, water sources along the trail may be unfit to drink.

 Weather along the trail is typical of Massachusetts; however, conditions on exposed hilltops and mountaintops can be much harsher in bad weather.
 In the winter and early spring, ice is a common danger on steep slopes and ledges, sometimes making portions of the trail unhikeable without special equipment.
 Deep snow in the winter may necessitate snowshoes or skis.
 Snow and ice may cling to parts of Mount Wachusett and Mount Watatic longer than it does in the surrounding area.
 Lightning can be a hazard on exposed peaks and hilltops during summer thunderstorms.

 Several primitive lean-tos and campsites are available along the route; however, camping is prohibited in most areas and amenities are lacking.

 Midstate Trail descriptions are available from several commercial and non-commercial sources.
 The Midstate Trail Committee publishes a complete guide to the trail with route descriptions, topographic maps, and trail trivia; the book is available online and through local bookstores and outdoor gear retailers.